-Mini skirts became super popular in the 60s — in fact, that’s when the term mini skirt was coined.
+There's a lot to say about skirts so let's start with the mini.
+The term "mini skirt" was coined in the '60s, when thigh-length skirts started trending for the first time.
 Now, you can get a mini skirt in pretty much every colour and fabric.
 The denim mini skirt is a take on blue jeans, and usually has five pocket styling and a zipper fly.
-Above the ankle and below the knee — that’s where your midi skirt should hit.
+Then there's the midi, which hits above the ankle and below the knee — not too long and not too short.
 Consider the midi skirt to be the more modest cousin of the mini skirt, although it didn’t start out that way.
-The midi skirt was downright scandalous in the 1920s, in that post-war Coco Chanel era.
-A floral midi skirt is the perfect summertime accessory (that and an iced coffee).
-A pleated skirt — feminine, ballerina-esque and surprisingly comfortable.
-Pleats are small, repeating folds, think accordion style.
-Pleated skirts have allow for lots of movement because the folds unfold if you move.
-A pleated mini skirt is a cute way to get the mini look without it being too tight.
-A pleated midi skirt is long enough that it won’t restrict your movement but short enough that it won’t get in the way.
-A long pleated skirt really makes a statement.
+The midi skirt was downright scandalous in the 1920s, in the post-war Coco Chanel era.
+And let's not forget maxi skirts, the perfect summertime accessory (a close tie with an iced coffee).
+Pleated skirts we love for their feminine, ballerina-esque energy and comfortable fit.
+Pleats are small, repeating folds — think accordion style.
+They allow for tons of expansion and movement, so a pleated mini skirt is a cute way to get the mini look without a fit that's too tight.
+Same goes for a pleated midi skirt and a long pleated skirt.
+Making a statement without sacrificing ease of movement — we're into it.
+Shop skirts.

 Need Help?
 Our team is happy to answer any questions.
 For assistance, check out our FAQ or e-mail us.
 We’re always here to help.

 Insider info on sales, new arrivals and more good stuff.